 Guatemala's indigenous seek recognition for justice system

-In this Jan.
-16, 2017 photo, residents listen to indigenous authorities acting as judges during a hearing related to a territorial limit conflict in their community, at the Indigenous City Hall in the Indian town of Solola, Guatemala.
-Here justice works as it has for centuries: Townsfolk bring grievances and local authorities make rulings, usually with a speed unheard of in a country where justice is often delayed, if it comes at all.
+" The law works as it has for centuries in the Guatemalan indigenous community of Solola: Townsfolk bring grievances and local authorities make rulings, usually with a speed unheard of in a country where justice is often delayed, if it comes at all.
+At one recent weekly court session, Maria Micaela Panjoc, baby in arms, came with a request for paternity payments.

 Discussions